Season 2025–2026 concerts

 Saturday, 6th December at 3 PM, Tampere Hall (Main Auditorium)

-Erle Kont, conductor
+Erle Kont-Vilson, conductor

 Johannes Põlda, violin